RockLib/RockLib.Serialization/docs/ConfigureSerializers.md

 sidebar_position: 2
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# How to configure serializers
+## How to configure serializers

 By default, JSON serialization is done by an instance of `DefaultJsonSerializer` and XML serialization is done by an instance of `DefaultXmlSerializer`, where each is constructed with no optional parameters provided.
 [See below](#default-serializers) for details on these serializers.